Please note, many of the answers below relate to school pre-COVID. Some of these answers are subject to change.

 Is there early morning drop-off?

-Yes, children can be dropped off as early as 7:45am.
-There are supervised activities that students can participate in which include active games as well as drawing and more sedentary activities.
+Yes, children can be dropped off as early as 8:00am.
+There are supervised activities.
 Children are then escorted by a teacher to their class for the day.

 Is there an afterschool program?

 Yes.
 Afterschool programs run Monday through Thursday from 3:30-5:00pm and on Friday from 2:30 to 4:00pm or 1:30-3:00pm (depending on the time of dismissal).
-There are two afterschool sessions per year, one takes place from the start of school in September though the end of the January.
-The other session runs from the end of January through June.
-There are options of different classes everyday for different age groups.
+There are two afterschool sessions per year, September-January and January-June.
+There are options of different classes everyday by age.

 Is there a lunch program?
 Where do children eat lunch?